 Physical CD-DVD of recorded session will be despatched after 72 hrs on completion of payment

 Miles Hutchinson is a CGMA and experienced businessman.
-He has been an auditor with Pricewaterhousecoopers and the Chief Financial Officer of a $1 billion real estate development company.
-Miles is a professional speaker and consultant who has presented over 2000 seminars and training sessions on a myriad of business and financial topics, like financial analysis and modeling, accounting, strategic planning, and compliance with the Sarbanes-Oxley Act.
+He has been an auditor with PriceWaterhouseCoopers and the chief financial officer of a $1 billion real estate development company.
+Mr. Hutchinson is a professional speaker and consultant who has presented over 2,000 seminars and training sessions on myriad business and financial topics, like financial analysis and modeling, accounting, strategic planning, and compliance with the Sarbanes-Oxley Act.
+He is recognized as an expert in payroll, and sales and use tax as well as financial modeling and analysis, business strategy and communications.